PhantomInsights/subreddit-analyzer/README.md

 | aristeguinoticias.com | 117 |
 | zocalo.com.mx | 116 |

 Most of these domains are from news websites.
 It is important to distinguish between `self-post` and `reddit.com`.
-The `reddit.com` domain includes images, videos and urls to comments or submissions by other users.
+The `reddit.com` domain includes images, videos and urls to comments or submissions by other users, but it does not include text-only posts known as `self-posts`.

 ### Most Frequent Submitters and Commenters

-Getting the users that made the most submissions and comments is only done with one line of code.
+Getting the users that made the most submissions and comments requires only one line of code.

 ```python
 # Submissions